Our Services

 Helpful Resources

-The 10-gram monofilament test for feet is a simple, painless way to screen for loss of protective sensation by pressing a calibrated nylon strand against key points on your foot to detect neuropathy early.
-Missing feeling at two or more sites indicates increased risk for ulcers or infections and usually leads to more frequent exams, daily self-inspections and possible specialist referrals.
+The 10-gram monofilament test is a quick, painless foot exam used to screen for loss of protective sensation and detect diabetic neuropathy early.
+A clinician presses a calibrated nylon strand against key points on the sole of your foot — if you can't feel it at two or more sites, you have an increased risk of foot ulcers, infections, and complications.

 If you've ever wondered how doctors check for nerve damage in the feet, you've probably heard of the 10-gram monofilament test.
 Often called the monofilament test for feet, it's a simple, painless way to screen for loss of protective sensation—especially important for people with diabetes or other conditions that can cause peripheral neuropathy.